 Under normal circumstances, airflow through the nose and mouth into the lungs is very smooth.
 But with Obstructive Sleep Apnea (OSA), the airflow is interrupted for brief periods of time.
 Snoring is the main characteristic of this condition.

-Obstructive Sleep Apnea causes a reduced supply of oxygen to the brain as well as to other parts of the body.
+OSA causes a reduced supply of oxygen to the brain as well as to other parts of the body.
 This causes poor quality of sleep, and, in some cases, causes drowsiness during the day.
-Here are some of the symptoms of Obstructive Sleep Apnea.
+Here are some of the symptoms.

 - Headaches that tend to be very difficult to treat